 Store your knits in a clean, dry space with lavender bags, cedar balls or bay leaves to deter moths.
 Moths thrive in dark spaces and love dirty clothes, so keep your knits clean and air outside or by an open window to freshen up between wears.
 We recommend folding your knitwear, as hanging will cause it to become misshapen.
 It’s also a good idea to shake your knits out a couple of times during the summer months when they are not getting as much wear, to check for any unwanted visitors.

 Some natural pilling will occur during use, especially when your knit is new.
-Don’t be alarmed if you find your knit bobbling quite a lot at the start of its life, this is completely natural and a normal feature of the high quality fibres used to spin the yarn.
+Don’t be alarmed if you find your knit bobbling at the start of its life, this is completely natural and a normal feature of the high quality fibres used to spin the yarn.
 Just like the best cashmere, extra fine merino wool tends to pill more than coarser wool.
 To remove any pills, use an electric fabric shaver which will cut across the knit, taking away only the extraneous surface fibres.
 A sweater stone or comb will also do the job, but use carefully - if used too vigorously, these can pull out more fibres from the wool causing it to quickly pill again.
 The more you shave your knit, the less it will peel until it stops occuring.

 If you discover a little hole in your knitwear at any point during its lifetime, don’t be afraid to have a go at darning it.
 There are many online courses to show you how and results needn’t be prefect.
 We believe in imperfect beauty!
 Make a feature out of your mend with contrasting yarn, or if you prefer an exact match, get in touch and we will send you enough wool to darn the hole, free of charge.
 If you don’t trust your own mending skills or don’t have the time, ask a professional.
 We can even organise this for you.